 The Obvious Things

-I won’t lie – any plane journey I make that takes more than an hour, I pack snacks.
-Plenty of them too, given the price you pay for the merest morel in any departure lounge.
 But you need to consider where you’re going, and what restrictions might be in place.
-If you’re traveling internationally, you won’t be allowed to take fresh products with you into the country, such as fruit, vegetables, meat and dairy.
+If you’re traveling internationally, you probably won’t be allowed to take fresh products with you into the country, such as fruit, vegetables, meat and dairy.

 Inappropriate Reading or Viewing Material